Dmitrii-Russu/petclinic-transaction-script/README.md

 # PetClinic — Transaction Script + CQRS with Spring JDBC

+**A deliberately simple PetClinic clone** designed to demonstrate architectural discipline: strict layer boundaries enforced *by the compiler*, not just convention.

 Another PetClinic?
 Yes — deliberately.
 It's the most recognizable teaching domain in the Java ecosystem, so there's no need to explain what the app does.
 We can go straight to how it's built.